trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 style: chicago
 ---

-# 🟢 Least to Most Prompting
+# 🟡 Least to Most Prompting

-Least to Most Prompting (@zhou2022leasttomost) builds upon the idea of Chain-of-Thought prompting and takes it a step further.
+Least to Most Prompting (LtM)(@zhou2022leasttomost) takes %%CoT prompting|CoT prompting%% a step further by breaking a problem into sub problems then solving each one.
 It is a technique inspired by real-world educational strategies for children.

 As in CoT-Prompting, the problem to be solved is decomposed in a set of subproblems that build upon each other.
 In a second step, these subproblems are solved individually and in sequence.
 However, contrary to chain of thought, the solution of previous subproblems is fed into the next question.